-LOOK: Honorary Consul of Gambia Agnes Huibonhua Throws a Japanese Street Food Feast
+LOOK: Honorary Consul of Gambia Agnes Huibonhoa Throws a Japanese Street Food Feast

 November 6, 2018

-Agnes Huibonhua elevates Japanese street food with an elegant setting and a European touch for an afternoon merienda
+Agnes Huibonhoa elevates Japanese street food with an elegant setting and a European touch for an afternoon merienda

 Everything gleams on the table with the light reflecting from the crystals overhead and the Venetian mirror strategically hanging on the wall alongside.
 The effect of brilliance is dramatic and brightens the already softly lambent interiors.